atamelo/ValueOf/README.md

 }
 ```

-Now the object creation syntax is much cleaner and fully matches the synteax for referece-based value objects:
+Now the object creation syntax is much cleaner and fully matches the syntax for referece-based value objects:

 ```csharp
 UserId.TryFrom(10, out UserId userId);